 Download a copy of:

-Consumer has been testing products for more than 50 years, helping you to make informed buying decisions.
-We’re extending that to retail and service providers by assessing businesses against our own Code of Conduct (387 KB).
-The programme Rules (348 KB) govern how the code is assessed and compliance monitored.
+Programme Rules govern how the code is assessed and compliance monitored.
 Assessments are carried out annually and include on-going review by mystery shoppers and feedback received via the Consumer NZ advisory service.

 Businesses pay a fee to be assessed against the Consumer Trusted Code of Conduct.
 The fee includes pre-assessment, head office, site and communication centre assessment plus mystery shopping.